 The Group sometimes modifies the terms of loans provided to customers due to commercial renegotiations, or for distressed loans, with a view to maximising recovery.
-Such restructuring activities include extended payment term arrangements, payment holidays and payment forgiveness.
+Such restructuring activities include extended payment term arrangements and payment holidays.
 Restructuring policies and practices are based on indicators or criteria which, in the judgement of management, indicate that payment will most likely continue.
 These policies are kept under continuous review.
 Restructuring is most commonly applied to term loans.